aridhia/demo-rct/README.md

 All the data from the study is publicaly available in https://datashare.is.ed.ac.uk/handle/10283/2196.
 The documents available are:
-* Clinical trial Protocol
+* Clinical Trial Protocol
-* Anonymised data dictionary
+* Anonymised Data Dictionary
-* Clinical trial data in 31 CSV files
+* Clinical Trial Data in 31 CSV files
-* Annotaed Case Report forms
+* Annotated Case Report forms

 To start with, download the csv files and extract all of them in the folder called trial_data.